consoledotdev/home/content/website-monitoring/datadog.md

   "Datadog is a powerful monitoring tool - in this review we focus on the website monitoring functionality.
-For synthetic website monitoring, multiple protocols are supported, from HTTP to TCP and WebSockets, and Datadog has powerful alerting functionality and with integrations into many notification platforms like PagerDuty, JIRA and Slack."
+For synthetic website monitoring, multiple protocols are supported, from HTTP to TCP and WebSockets, and Datadog has powerful alerting functionality with integrations into many notification platforms like PagerDuty, JIRA and Slack."
 relatedReviews:
   - name: New Relic